hertzmann/hertzmann.github.io/_posts/2020-10-05-art-is-a-process.md

 <img src="../../../images/ipad_paintings/keble.jpg" alt="Keble college drawing">
 </center>

 I was not happy with it; I'd tried to draw a very complicated and textured building and didn't capture any of it.
 But I got nice comments on it on Facebook.
-And [the second painting of the trip](), from that same morning, got more comments (and the barista in the truck liked it too).
+And [the second painting of the trip](https://www.instagram.com/p/B4YkQSCho5p/), from that same morning, got more positive comments.

 I've always found art to be a highly neurotic process.
 My thought process, during any given drawing or painting, can be roughly summarized like "this doesn't seem like it's going to work...this seems hard...this isn't working...this isn't any good...hmm, maybe this isn't so bad...this is coming together actually...maybe this is ok...is this ok?"
 When I'm done, I often go back and forth between being quite satisfied with what I've done and being disappointed by how amateurish it all is.

-The thing that kept me going, especially early on when I was really struggling (see images above) was positive comments and encouragement from my friends in Oxford, and as well as from friends on social media.
-Also, often enough it worked out.
-Here's a digital watercolor and a digital oil from my first week in Oxford that I was happy with:
+The thing that kept me going, especially early on when I was really struggling and unsure, was positive comments and encouragement from my friends in Oxford and on social media.
+And sometimes I was happy with how things went; here are a digital watercolor and a digital oil also from the first week in Oxford:
 <center>
 <img src="../../../images/ipad_paintings/oxford_fountain.jpg" alt="Oxford fountain painting">
 <img src="../../../images/ipad_paintings/coffee_scale.jpg" alt="Coffee scale painting">
 </center>

 I think this neuroticism is normal in any creative activity.
 I know so many people who say "I'm bad at art" and give up even before they've begun.
 Unless you're doing something very practiced and functional like certain kinds of professional illustration, making art is something new every time—at the very least, new to you—and it is normally full of uncertainty.
 Part of the practice of art is to learn to recognize, acknowledge, and set aside the anxiety of uncertainty.
 Embrace the uncertainty, and embrace the potential for "failure."
+(The same is true in research.)
 I made a lot of drawings that I think suck, and I'm ok with that.
 (I mostly don't share them.)
 As Ed Catmull says, "it's only a failure if you don't learn from it."

 <center>
 <img src="../../../images/ipad_paintings/mr_rogers.jpg" alt="Mr. Rogers meme">